gavinrcodenext/hackathon2021/eric.md

 </div>
 <br />

-//These buttons do not serve a function, need help getting them to store information so we can make course recommendations
+//These buttons do not serve a function at the moment, need help getting them to store information so we can make course recommendations